+Item Guideline Footwear Game Advisors must wear cleats or turf shoes.
+Black or black-based is recommended.
+Jersey Game Advisors must wear the official jersey provided by the tournament organizers or WFDF for the event.
+Green is the preferred colour.
+Shorts/Pants Game Advisors should wear solid black shorts or pants.
+No logos or numbers should be visible on the clothing.
+Socks Game Advisors should wear solid black socks.
+No logos or numbers should be visible on the clothing.
+Headwear Headwear is optional.
+If worn hats should be solid black.
+No logos or numbers should be visible.

 Base Layers and Gloves Depending on the weather, various layers of clothing may be worn as appropriate.
 Any clothing worn under the official Jersey or Shorts which is showing should be solid black.
 Gloves, if worn, should also be predominately black with no logos visible.

 Sunglasses Sunglasses are allowed, but must be at least partially translucent.

-Media outlets televising or streaming the game can request that Game Advisors not wear sunglasses Note: In practice, when talking to players, Game Advisors should remove the sunglasses.
+Media outlets televising or streaming the game can request that Game remove the sunglasses.

+Advisors not wear sunglasses

+Note: In practice, when talking to players, Game Advisors should colours are recommended.

 Rain Gear Rain gear is permitted due to inclement weather.
-Matching overall colours are recommended.
-Other Items Other items of clothing, such as headbands, wristbands or decorative items are not permitted.
-Religious Items Any item of clothing deemed necessary by the Game Advisor for religious reasons may be worn.
+Matching overall items are not permitted.

+Other Items Other items of clothing, such as headbands, wristbands or decorative religious reasons may be worn.
 Where possible these should be predominately black in colour.